 The “do not track” technology explained & the problems connected to it

-There are various problems associated with the changes coming into effect on 1/1/2014, one of them being an unclear situation and possible loopholes as outlined by Webpolicy
+There are various problems associated with the changes that came into effect on 1/1/2014, one of them being an unclear situation and possible loopholes as outlined by Webpolicy:

 - Because we’re third parties, consumers don’t “use or visit” our services.